drinkbird/drinkbird.github.io/_posts/blog/2023-09-01-fully-remote-work.md

 * Ergonomic chair: Your back will thank you.
 Skip the gaming bucket chairs and aim for stellar lumbar support.
 * Adjustable desk: While standing desks are all the rage, the key is adjustable height for optimal ergonomics.
 * Proper lighting: Don't underestimate the power of good lighting.
-It minimises eye strain, keeps you alert and contributes to a good mood.
+It minimizes eye strain, keeps you alert and contributes to a good mood.
 * High-res screens: One to three, 2K or better, monitors with slim bezels and a high refresh rate?
 It's a game-changer.
 Using monitor arms instead of regular stands can help you make the most of your available desk area.
 * Quality keyboard: Given how much typing you'll be doing, invest in something robust and comfortable - say, a silent mechanical keyboard.
-* Noise-cancelling headphones: For those Zoom calls or your focus playlist, crystal-clear audio is non-negotiable.
+* Noise-canceling headphones: For those Zoom calls or your focus playlist, crystal-clear audio is non-negotiable.
 * HD Webcam: Go for 1080p or higher.
 A high-quality image delivers a more professional impression.
 * Podcast-quality mic: Clarity in communication is key.
 A top-notch microphone ensures you're heard, loud and clear.
 * Tablet and stylus: For freehand virtual whiteboarding sessions, this duo can be surprisingly effective.